-The other half is this; many of our action points often remain unprocessed (or even worse, they keep clogging up our mind) because they not only include a 'to do', but also a 'to decide'.
-Just check with yourself; how many of your unprocessed action points really only include something that needs to be done?
-I bet that a large part of it has been unprocessed because you still have to form an opinion about it, or because there's something about it that needs deciding, before you can really take action.
+The other half is this; many of our action items often remain unprocessed (or even worse, they keep clogging up our mind) because they not only include a 'to do', but also a 'to decide'.
+Just check with yourself; how many of your unprocessed action items really only include something that needs to be done?
+I bet that a large part of it has been unprocessed because you still have to form an opinion about it, or because there's something about it that needs deciding before you can really take action.

 Here's a challenge:

 This also applies just as well if you are not using actual todo-lists.
 Chances are that there are currently many unprocessed things in your head that you have to think about or decide on.
 Do something about it!